neha-kay/Kiko-plus/_posts/2017-08-08-goal-organization-guide.md

 ## Project Pipeline

-Given that our macro-level planning has yielded a core set of projects to work on, we’re ready for the Project Pipeline.
+So, at this point, we have a great sense of the larger goals we want to achieve, but little idea how to actually achieve them in terms of day-to-day tasks. _We need to make our goals actionable.__

+At this point, all we have is a list of projects, and each project has an associated list of actionable to-do items.
+'Build a website', for example translates into a 100 differention action items, from 'Research and pick a platform to develop on' to 'Get the favicon working' to 'Fill out about page.'

+In other words, we need to streamline action on a project by listing out the more finely grained day-to-day actions that bring us closer to achieving the giant project.

-The project pipeline is simply a more finely grained view of the very projects we listed above, with more emphasis on __actionable tasks__ - in other words, tasks which are written in such a way that you could physically do them.
-There’s no ambiguity about how to do them.
+These tasks need to be written in such a way that you could physically do them with no ambiguity about how to do them.
 Below are a couple examples of non-actionable tasks turned into a set of actionable tasks.

 | Bad “Actionable Task” Example | Good “Actionable Task” Example |
 | :------: | :------: |